mramshaw/radix-trie/README.md

 ## To Do

 - [ ] Investigate applications of Patricia tries
+- [x] Refactor tests to avoid some of the duplicated code
 - [ ] Find out the idiom for stacking __Insert__ and __Find__ tests (avoiding mocks)
 - [ ] Investigate whether byte-based __and__ rune-based options are viable
 - [ ] Find more examples of tries in use - specifically Rune-based CJKV (Chinese, Japanese, Korean, Vietnamese)